-Turning to the practices themselves, the graphic at left shows the top 10 practices linked to higher success rates for high potentials around the world.
-Most companies don't use them all; in fact, just 18 percent of companies, worldwide, use all, and over a third use half or fewer.
+Turning to the practices themselves, the graphic at left shows the top 10 practices linked to higher success rates for high potentials.
+Most companies don't use them all; in fact, just 18 percent of companies use all, and more than a third use half or fewer.
 Note that not even half of the practices driving success are specific to high potentials.
 Instead, they deal with core themes of development, diagnosis, and objectivity for all, representing an inclusive, systematic view of potential.